sunsiyue/CS4222_PA1/README.md

 # CS4222_PA1
-This is a CS4222 project
+This is the first programming assignment of CS4222 15/16 sem 2